averykhoo/painters-partition-problem-linear-time/README.md

     * like we can prove that runtime is strictly no worse than `(len(xs)-1)C(k-1) = (len(xs)-1)!/((k-1)!(len(xs)-k))!)`
     * which should be further bounded by the range of values in `xs`

 # ideas from Gemini

 1. even if we exit early when we hit a partition boundary, we can still calculate the theoretical excess amount of panel that would not fit, and we can use that to eagerly cut down the inner loop binary search space by `excess / k`
     * I feel like this might not do much since if the partition bounds are good and we're not trying extreme values then the excess will likely be small
     * also there's no good way to calculate the shortfall if it does partition but we don't know whether how much smaller to go
 2. also suggested switching from binary search to linear probing when the range is small, it suggested 16 but I feel like 3-6 is more likely
 3. use something like newtons method to make better guesses than binary search since given a shortfall or excess we can intelligently guess at the region the answer should be nearby
 4. update the jump tables pointers selectively when you use them. this guarantees o(1) update, and if we do it lazily (after testing the partition) we can update either hi or lo when we find out whether it's too much or too little. one catch is that the jump table is no longer monotonic, but as long as it remains correct the non monotonicity isn't inherently a problem, it's just that the table is not a set of "optimal"  jumps
+5. gemini suggested some frederickson paper where they merge adjacent paintings that *must* be painted together (even if we don't know which painter they will be assigned to)

 chatgpt suggested

 1. run a greedy (and usually subtly wrong) algorithm once to produce a much stronger upper bound on the max partition size
 2. do some greedy board merging to approximate the answer faster